 My workflow has a rule called Blindspot Interception: after two identical failures, force a root cause analysis.
 After 30 minutes on a dead-end approach, force a strategy switch.
 Don't tweak — rethink.

-On the third attempt, instead of smoothing the centroid signal again, the system did something different.
+On the third attempt, instead of smoothing the same broken signal again, the system did something different.
 It asked the right question: what physical signal actually indicates a skater is in the air?

 Attempt #3: Track What Matters